RedHatInsights/ansible-collections-insights/docs/inventory.md

 <td><b>plugin</b></br>
 <p style="color:red;font-size:75%">required</p></td>
 <td><b>Choices:</b><br>
-- redhat.insights.insights
+- redhatinsights.insights.insights
 </td>
 <td></td>
-<td> the name of this plugin, it should always be set to 'redhat.insights.insights' for this plugin to recognize it as it's own.</td>
+<td> the name of this plugin, it should always be set to 'redhatinsights.insights.insights' for this plugin to recognize it as it's own.</td>
 </tr>
 <tr>
 <td><b>user</b></br>